lgomesgl/Teste_Analytics_LucasGomes/README.md

 ## Project Overview

 The first part involves creating a sales-related database with the following columns:ID, Date, Product, Category, Quantity, Price.
 The data period should range from 01/01/2023 to 12/31/2023.
 After creating the database, clean the data and save it as a file named data_clean.csv (inside the data folder).
 Additionally, create new columns, such as total sales.
 This step was carried out in the notebook clean_and_analyse_data.
 Subsequently, create a new notebook (exploratory_analysis) to perform the Exploratory Data Analysis (EDA) on the sales database.
 The SQL part is located in the /src/sql folder, in the consultas.sql file.
-A report in Markdown format was also created.
+A report in Markdown format (relatorio_insights.md) was also created at /scr.

 ## Getting Started

-### Prerequisites
+### Pre requisites

 Make sure you have the following installed:
 - [Git](https://git-scm.com/)